Markdown Is Bad for You

 Markdown is a markup language.
-It wouldn't be misleading to say it's also a family of markup languages that are
+Actually, it wouldn't be misleading to say that it's a whole family of languages that

-derived from the syntax created by John Gruber et alii.
-Gruber's creation was
+are derived from the syntax created by John Gruber et alii.
+Gruber's creation

-inspired from other markup languages but, as author notes, it mostly follows the convention used in plain-text e-mails.
+was inspired from other markup languages but, as author notes, it mostly follows the convention used in plain-text

 text-to-HTML formatting syntax,